 - Strong ammonia odor as the result of animal urine

-- Obvious presence of dried feces, urine, and vomit
+- The obvious presence of dried feces, urine, and vomit

 - Animals are not well socialized